 - Neuropathic Pains

 - Complex regional pain syndrome

-Also, the pain relief span with ketamine therapy is considerably longer than other treatment methods and it varies from patient to patient.
-The range of pain relief span is from a few weeks to more than 3 months.
+Also, the pain relief span with ketamine therapy is considerably longer than other treatment methods and varies from patient to patient.
+The range pain relief span is from a few weeks to more than 3 months.
 Therefore, it is becoming more popular with time.

 How do you know if it is right for you?